Your health and safety are the number one priority.

 Reduced online course delivery fees for all.

-- Study from anywhere: Almost all classes will be offered online for fall term, so you can live on- or off-campus.
+- Study from anywhere: Almost all classes will be offered online, so you can live on- or off-campus.

 - The choice is yours: If an online class also offers an in-person option, you can choose how you’ll take part: online or in-person.